bndr/fasterDOM.js/README.md

 Performance Tests can be found here: http://jsperf.com/testbndr

 You can also run the tests on your own computer with test.html page.
+(Or here: http://bndr.me/fasterdom/test.html)

 Example
 =======